UrSerghei/UrSerghei/README.md

 I’m a passionate and results-driven Data Scientist, specializing in transforming raw data into valuable insights that fuel business growth and innovation.
 With a unique blend of analytical expertise and business acumen, I thrive on solving complex problems and delivering impactful solutions.

 - 🌍 Based in London, UK
+- 🎓 Education:
+  - London Metropolitan University, Data Science, BSc(Hons)
-- 🎓 Education: Data Scientist Bootcamp, HyperionDev / Python Pro Bootcamp, Udemy
+  - Data Science Bootcamp, HyperionDev
+  - Python Pro Bootcamp, Udemy
 - 💼 Currently working at Upwork as a Data Scientist

 ## Skills